![]() |

 written a rare novel that lives on in the imagination long after reading

-Should've worn sensible shoes!
-Patricia by Grace Livingston Hill was published in paperback by Living Books in 1992.
-It was first published in 1939.
+Patricia by Grace Livingston Hill was re-published in paperback by Living Books in 1992.
+It was originally published in 1939.

 The True Confessions of Charlotte Doyle was published in paperback by Avon Camelot in 1992.
 This historical novel by Avi was a Newbery nominee.
 Oberheide may have produced additional covers for Avi and Avon Camelot, but the above two are all I could find on short notice.

 Golden hair for a golden day!
-Fortune's Journey by Bruce Coville was published in hardcover by BridgeWater Books in 1997.
+Fortune's Journey by Bruce Coville was published in hardback by BridgeWater Books in 1997.
 Coville is the author of more than 100 children's books, representing different reading levels and genres.
-Some of his books have some incredible cover art, but none necessarily better than Oberheide's.
+Some of his books have incredible cover art, but none necessarily better than what Oberheide provided.